sergeig888/js-onepager-PBIE/README.md

 I’ve put this sample together from the bits and pieces that I found in various documents, code samples and in comments on stackoverflow.com.

+**UPDATE [6/1/19]:** added PowerShellAutomation folder that contains PS and template html file to go with it that simplifies configuration process.
+PS file contains details and "how to" instructions.